Liberal Studies - B.S.

 Critically examine and interpret the complexities of human culture, expression and/or behavior using the theories and methods of various disciplines in the humanities, social sciences and natural sciences.

-The Technology (Project Management) minor is offered only at the Providence Campus.
+The Project Management minor is offered only at the Providence Campus.

 A four-year program leading to the bachelor of science degree